 Yes you can, we have specific family membership packages and the good news is there is no limit to the number of children per family.
 We have a great social side at the Club Family Friendly Friday night sailing.
 We have Adult Sailing sessions too, so if you have never sailed a boat but would like to learn, there are opportunities for you.
 Find out more under Training ».

 Do I need to be interviewed, approved by, or talk to the committee to join?

 Definitely not, we do not require any formal letters, presentations or interviews to join the Club.
-PSC is “Open to All”.
-Just fill in the application form, pay the appropriate membership fees and you will become a full member of the Club.
+PSC is "Open to All".
+We do ask you to attend a Members' Night before you join, so that we can understand your expectations and requirements, answer any questions and explain how the Club works.
+See the Online Membership Application page for full details.
 New memberships are approved by the management committee each month, but this is just a formality.

 What's the social side of the Club like, or is it just all about sailing?

 We have a great social side to the Club and we have members from many and varied professions and backgrounds.
 Friday nights are family nights and usually fairly busy in bar and galley.
 Weekday evenings we have talks in the winter and Adult Sailing in the summer.
 We have various events throughout the year e.g. PSC Regatta, monthly family days, cruiser rallies, bank holiday races and many more.

 We don't have a boat for us or our children, is that a problem?

 Not at all, PSC has its own club boats that you and/or your children can borrow for training, racing or cruising.
 Find out more through the training and sailing 'pathways' ».